 Geometry and Symmetry Were The Rule

 Henry Middleton's garden was a superb exercise in logic and geometry, perfectly adapted to the contours of the land.
 He engaged an English gardener to help him lay out what historian Samuel Gaillard Stoney called, "this premier garden of the thirteen colonies."

-According to tradition, it took one hundred slaves almost a decade to complete the wide-sweeping terraces, walks, the artificial lakes and long vistas to the river and marshland beyond.
 The Duke de la Rochefoucault, who visited Middleton Place in 1789, wrote, "the garden is beautiful," especially noting the "wide, beautiful canal [the Ashley River] pointing straight to the house."

 From the west side, the main axis of the Garden runs straight from the entry gate on the Ashley River Road, through what was the central hall of the house, down the middle of the curved terraces, on between the Butterfly Lakes (twin lakes shaped like a butterfly's open wings) to follow the straight course of the river.

 The Garden was set off from the forest to the west and north by the spring-fed Reflection Pool and the Azalea Pool running perpendicular to it.
 These pools, or canals, were similar in shape, but the Azalea Pool has now washed into freer contours.

 Today, swans sail majestically on the water.
 Beside and below the Azalea Pool, the river curves around the bluff and forms a natural boundary for the Gardens to the east.
 The Rice Mill Pond, created by damming a creek to power the 1851 Mill, defines the southern boundary of the original Gardens.